 With age comes experience and wisdom.
 Employers like that.
 But in a modern economy, there are also ways to make money working from home or being your own boss.

 If you’re looking to supplement your Social Security or other retirement income but don’t want the stress of a 40-hour work week, a part-time job in retirement may be the solution.

-In addition to the occupations cited by the BLS article as having the highest concentration of older workers, you may consider jobs that give you flexibility and control of your schedule or allow you to pursue an interest, make new friends, stay active or continue to apply your expertise in a meaningful way.
+In addition to remote work, you may consider jobs that give you flexibility and control of your schedule or allow you to pursue an interest, make new friends, stay active or continue to apply your expertise in a meaningful way.